Feeding the Flock from Home Resources

 The other guide to alternative feeding strategies is the traditional management of the home and farm flock.
 As said above, with the exception of the flocks of the wealthy, in earlier times the home flock was not fed primarily a diet of precious grains.
 An excellent example for me was my grandmother’s chicken flock (which included at times some guineas as well), which I had many chances to observe when growing up.

-My grandmother did throw a bit of scratch grains—grown on my grandfather’s farm—to her flock, though primarily just to keep them fixed on the chicken coop as home.
+My grandmother did throw a few scratch grains—grown on my grandfather’s farm—to her flock, though primarily just to keep them fixed on the chicken coop as home.
 They fed themselves largely through their own efforts, ranging a biologically diverse hundred acres of farm fields, garden, and woods—in the process helping prevent the buildup of crop-damaging insects and fertilizing the soil with their droppings.
-There was no food wasted from my grandmother’s frugal table to be thrown to the chickens, but various kitchen and garden wastes and byproducts helped feed them—skimmed milk from butter making, vegetable peelings, culled fruits and vegetables.
+There was no food wasted from my grandmother’s frugal table to be thrown to the chickens, but various kitchen and garden wastes and byproducts helped feed them—skimmed milk from butter making, vegetable peelings, culled fruits, and vegetables.

 Just as with ancestor Gallus hens, one of Granny’s hens would from time to time disappear and show up three weeks later with a clutch of chicks in tow.
 And it was the busy mother hen who fed her chicks, relieving my grandmother not only of having to artificially brood chicks, but of the necessity of purchasing expensive prepared feeds to raise replacement stock.